packetzoom/react-native/README.md

 You can sign up for free PacketZoom account here: https://packetzoom.com/get-started.html

 From now on all your [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) requests will be accelerated by PacketZoom.
-You can see all network analytics data on web dashboard when you login under your account.
+You can access all [network analytics](https://packetzoom.com/blog/introducing-http-optimizer-and-analytics-service.html) data on web dashboard when you login under your account.

 ## iOS